 In Hadley, Massachusetts, asparagus is the prized local crop; we got this recipe from the Barstow family, longtime Hadley residents and asparagus aficionados.
-The Barstows were profiled in "Hadley Grass," an article in SAVEUR’s April 2001 issue.
+The vegetable is blanched until crisp-tender, enriched with a splash of cream, and served on rye toast.

 - 4 slices crusty rye bread, sliced 1/2 inch thick

 - 1 lb. asparagus, trimmed and cut into 2-inch pieces